sham-devs/mcp-md-pdf/docs/MARKDOWN_COVERAGE.md

 ## Conclusion

-The md-pdf-mcp converter provides **excellent coverage of core Markdown features** with professional rendering.
+The mcp-md-pdf converter provides **excellent coverage of core Markdown features** with professional rendering.
 The main areas for improvement are:

 1. **Extended Features:** Footnotes, syntax highlighting, clickable links are missing
 2. **Edge Cases:** 4-space indented code blocks not supported